Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance

-Overall, the UAV trajectories appear broadly consistent across the four schemes, since all adopt the DWA algorithm.
-However, noticeable long linear trajectory can be observed in GOSC.
-This occurs because the BS does not transmit new C\&C signals and the UAV repeatedly executes the previously received C\&C signals.
-In such scenarios, no collision risk arises, as there are no obstacles directly ahead of the UAV.
-Conversely, when the UAV enters regions with a high density of obstacles, the straight linear trajectory becomes shorter.
-This is because vital C\&C signals must be transmitted to avoid collision.
+Although all schemes adopt the DWA algorithm and thus exhibit broadly similar motion patterns, their behaviors differ significantly due to distinct transmission strategies.
+In Trad-SC transmission scheme, the UAV updates its motion in real time, resulting in the smoothest and the most reactive trajectories, especially in regions with dynamic obstacles.
+In the ET-SC scheme, transmissions occur more frequently when obstacles are detected near the UAV.
+Consequently, the trajectory is more reactive at the cluttered regions compared to the obstacle-free regions.
+In the P-SC scheme, the UAV updates its motion at fixed intervals regardless of the environment.
+While the trajectory may exhibit a ``staircase'' pattern due to discrete updates, this effect is subtle as the update interval (50 ms, i.e., 10 time slots) is relatively short.
+In contrast, the proposed GOSC scheme demonstrates longer linear trajectory segments in obstacle-sparse regions.
+This is because there is no collision risk at such situation.
+The BS suppresses unnecessary C\&C transmissions, and the UAV continues executing previously received commands.
+Such behavior significantly reduces signaling overhead without compromising safety.
+When the UAV approaches regions with higher obstacle density, the linear trajectory segments become shorter, as the VoI of sensing and C\&C signals increases, vital sensing and C\&C signals must be transmitted to ensure collision avoidance.

+To comprehensively evaluate the effectiveness and robustness of the proposed GOSC framework, we investigate the performance of four schemes under different parameter settings, including obstacle density, UAV maximum speed, and system bandwidth, as shown in Fig. 7.
+It is worth noting that the original training configuration corresponds to an obstacle density of 0.3 /m$^2$ , UAV maximum speed of 4~m/s, and bandwidth of 300~MHz.
+Under moderate environmental variations (e.g., lower obstacle densities of 0.1 /m$^2$ and 0.2 /m$^2$, as well as all considered UAV maximum speeds and bandwidths), the learned policy can be directly applied without retraining, confirming the robustness and generalization capability of the proposed GOSC framework under moderate variations.
+However, when the environment becomes more complex (e.g., obstacle densities of 0.4 /m$^2$ and 0.5 /m$^2$), retraining or fine-tuning is required to maintain optimal performance.